dissemin/oabot/README.md

 Local installation and usage instructions:
 * Clone the repository on your computer and enter the project directory
 * Install dependencies with `pip install -r requirements.txt`
+* Create a database config with `cp dbconfig.py.in dbconfig.py` (this database is used to store edit counts)
 * Serve the application with a [WSGI](http://enwp.org/WSGI)-enabled server, using `app.py`